 The rules outlined below are based on the Loi de Finances 2018 (published on 27th September 2017)

 It is important to note that every time a withdrawal is made, the growth of the overall wrapper is calculated.
-Each withdrawal is thereafter considered to be part capital and part gain, using the same overall growth factor.
-Ultimately, it is the ‘gain element’ of the withdrawal that is subject to tax and not the whole withdrawal itself.
+Each withdrawal is considered part capital and gain, using the same overall growth factor.
+Ultimately, the ‘gain element’ of the withdrawal is subject to tax and not the whole withdrawal itself.

 The tax treatment of French life insurance products is as follows:

-Tax payable on withdrawals may be deducted at source by the insurer before any pay-out, or alternatively declared as again in your annual income tax return.
+Tax payable on withdrawals may be deducted at source by the insurer before any pay-out or declared as again in your annual income tax return.